 Finally, I added the band’s name at the top of the design in a tall serif style type.
 Because of the deep sea theme, I used a vintage font that I felt could easily be found on a pirate ship flag.
 Perhaps one might even find it emblazoned on a buried treasure map.
 In fact, it is the very same font that has been used by Major League Baseball team the Pittsburgh Pirates in the past, MLB Tuscan.

 I began by first setting the word “ANALOG” at the top in the turquoise hue.
 Then, I continued by reversing out the word “APOSTLES” so that it would read in black over the green water background.
 Therefore, it makes the best use possible of the negative space of the shirt itself.
 It creates the illusion of a three color design.
 This way, it still remains legible as part of the name of the band, while adding some depth to the overall design.
 Do you get the joke that I was making there?
 Depth?
 Water?
-I am a dad with a young son, so silly puns are my forte’.
+I am a father who has a young son, so silly puns are my forte’.

 You need a professional band shirt design of your own